-(9) Upon the rectification of any defect that is entered in a technical log in accordance with regulation 101 of the Air Navigation (91 - General Operating Rules) Regulations 2018, the operator must ensure that a copy of the certificate of release to service required under paragraph 10 is entered in the technical log in such a position or manner as to be readily identifiable with the entry of the defect to which the certificate relates.
+(9) Upon the rectification of any defect which has been entered in a technical log in accordance with sub-paragraphs (7) and (8), a copy of the certificate of release to service required by paragraph 10 in respect of the work done for the rectification of the defect shall be entered in the technical log in such a position or manner as to be readily identifiable with the entry of the defect to which it relates.

-(10) The operator must ensure that a copy of the entries mentioned in sub-paragraph (9) is kept on the ground.

-(11) Subject to paragraph 59, every certificate of maintenance review shall be preserved by the operator of the aircraft for a period of two years following the expiry of the period of validity of the certificate and for such further period as the Chief Executive may require in any particular case.
+- (10) The technical log referred to in sub-paragraphs (7), (8) and (9) shall be carried in the aircraft when paragraph 56 so requires and copies of the entries referred to in those sub-paragraphs shall be kept on the ground. - (11) Subject to paragraph 59, every certificate of maintenance review shall be preserved by the operator of the aircraft for a period of two years following the expiry of the period of validity of the certificate and for such further period as the Chief Executive may require in any particular case.